ibm-cloud-docs/billing-usage/billing-faq.md

 If you can't apply a promo code that you received from {{site.data.keyword.Bluemix_notm}} Sales or an educational provider, contact sales or the provider for additional help.
 {: note}

-## Why did I get billed when I have remaining promotion credits?
+## Why did I get invoiced when I have remaining promotion credits?
 {: #billed-promo}
 {: faq}

 If you think your invoice didn't include your promotion credits, first determine that the credits are still active on your account by using the following steps:

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Billing and usage**, and select **Promotions and credits**.
-1. Click a promotion to expand the table and view the amount of each promotion, the duration, and the offering it applies to.
+1. Click a promotion to expand the table and view the amount of each promotion, the duration of each promotion and the product it applies to.
 1. Check the following to make sure that your promo code is still applicable:
    - Verify the maximum value of the promo code per month.
 Some monthly recurring promo codes have a monthly limit.
 If your usage exceeded that limit, you're billed for the remaining amount.
    - Compare the date of your invoice to the start and end dates of the promo code.
 If you applied the promo code after the invoice was issued, it was not applied to that month's invoice.